COVID-19 VACCINES FOR BABIES AND YOUNG CHILDREN:

 Everyone loves warm sunny days but no one likes sunburn.
 Here are some tips for keeping your family safe from the harmful effects of too much sun.

 *Keep babies younger than 6 months out of direct sunlight.
 Find shade under a tree, an umbrella, or stroller canopy.
 For babies younger than 6 months, use sunscreen on small areas of the body if protective clothing and shade are not available.
-For babies older than 6 months, apply to all areas of the body but be careful around the eyes.
+For babies older than 6 months, apply to all areas of exposed skin but be careful around the eyes.
+Choose a sunscreen with zinc oxide or titanium dioxide.

 *When possible, dress your children in cool comfortable light weight clothing that covers the body.